Ramsar Nature ReserveNorth and Middle Caicos

-An example of this is the uncontrolled and illegal poaching of giant blue land crabs, conch, turtle and sharks in the Frenchman’s Creek Nature Reserve, Chalk Sound National Park, and Northwest Point Pond Nature Reserve.
+An example of this is the uncontrolled and illegal poaching of giant blue land crabs, conch, turtles, and sharks in the Frenchman’s Creek Nature Reserve, Chalk Sound National Park, and Northwest Point Pond Nature Reserve.
 Due to their limited size, these protected areas on Providenciales can be seriously impacted by poaching.

 The southern side of this nature reserve near Middle Caicos is adjacent to the impressive Ocean Hole and Vine Point Nature Reserve.